 How Long Do Chickens Lay Eggs?

-Chickens lay eggs most reliably in their first two to three years.
+Healthy chickens lay eggs most reliably in their first 2 to 3 years.
 After that, egg production will taper off.

 How Long Do Chickens Live?